 This blog is my labor of love.

 I love to taste whisky (thanks, Outlander!) and bake, and I’ve discovered that I love to share my experiences with you.
-It’s important to me to give you a new post each week, and (as my family will attest), I schedule my limited downtime in order to write.

 My friend, Holly Seidenwand, decided to follow her passion for whisky back in 2016.
 She left her safe job in San Francisco to travel the world for a year learning all she could about the world of whisky, and documented her travels on her blog, Her Whisky Love.